Documentation

 Can I appeal a rating?

-Yes — a formal appeals and issue reporting workflow is coming soon.
-In the meantime, agent teams can use the Report Issue link on any agent profile to flag concerns.
-We review reports and may adjust ratings if the underlying data or methodology application was incorrect.
+Yes — use the Report Issue link on any agent profile, or go to treebeardai.com/report.
+Describe the issue and include any supporting evidence.
+We review all reports within 48 hours and may adjust ratings if the underlying data or methodology application was incorrect.

 Is the API free?